-“We know through the work we do just how powerful physical activity can be as a tool for improving mental health and cannot advocate it enough for positive mental wellbeing.” - Neil Harris, CEO, Sport in Mind, the UK’s leading mental health sports charity.
+“We know through the work we do just how powerful physical activity can be as a tool for improving mental health and cannot advocate it enough for positive mental wellbeing.” - Neil Harris, CEO, Sport in Mind

-It’s estimated that 45% of American adults own an exercise tracker of some kind, with 92% using them for health and fitness reasons, meaning it’s now easier than ever to keep track of your steps.
+It’s estimated that more than a quarter of UK adults own an exercise tracker of some kind, with a third of those wearing theirs every single day, meaning it’s now easier than ever to keep track of your steps.
 So, what are you waiting for?
 Step to it!

 How to get started on your walking journey